 How to make Testaroli of Lunigiana

-Of course Testaroli has nothing to compare with pancakes, but it is just to help you realizing how they look like.
-To prepare the original Testaroli, you need to bake them using a wooden hoven.
+Of course, Testaroli has nothing to compare with pancakes, but it is just to help you realize how they look like.
+To prepare the original Testaroli, you need to bake them using a wooden oven.

-When Testaroli are toasted, you will have a big disk to cut in lozenge shape stripes with a knife.
-When the salted water in the pan is boiling, immerse the cutted testaroli in the water and turn off the fire.
+When Testaroli is toasted, you will have a big disk to cut in lozenge shape stripes with a knife.
+When the salted water in the pan is boiling, immerse the cut testaroli in the water and turn off the fire.
 Let the pasta cook for three minutes, and then drain the water.

 Thanks to the porosity of the batter, Testaroli of Lunigiana absorbs perfectly all kind of sauce, and your palate will be delighted.

 Testaroli is really good with pesto sauce as Lunigiana tradition says.
 But you can also use mushrooms sauce, ragout sauce, or just extra virgin olive oil and parmesan cheese.